 8 Hours in Punta Delgada, Azores, Portugal

-Get Up and Off the Boat Early
+Get Up and Off the Boat Early to Catch the Bus to Sete Cidades

-On Saturday, the buses leave at 7:50 and 3 pm and returns to Punta Delgada at 7:00, 8:55, and 4:25.
+On Saturday, the bus schedule in Punta Delgada shows the busses leave at 7:50 and 3 pm and returns to Punta Delgada at 7:00, 8:55, and 4:25.
 Sundays, they are at 9:00 and 4:40 pm and return to Punta Delgada at 10:45 and 6:05 pm.
 Your best combo is to take the 8:25 to Sete Cidades and return at 12:00 on the weekdays.
 The weekend options cut it way too close for ships’ departures at 5 or 5:30.

 Where’s the Bus Stop?

-The bus stops in front of the Tourist Office at Avenida Infante Dom Henrique, 1º Andar, 9500-769 Ponta Delgada, Portugal.
+The Sete Cidades bus stops in front of the Tourist Office at Avenida Infante Dom Henrique, 1º Andar, 9500-769 Ponta Delgada, Portugal.
 It’s about a 15-minute walk from the cruise dock.
 Sadly, it doesn’t open until 9, so you won’t be able to use its fabulous guides and information officers until when you return.
 If you’re looking at the office from the outside, the bus stops are just to the left on the same side of the street.
 You’ll catch the bus there as it continues off to the left.

 The Sete Cidades Bus